 It may also be worth setting up Google Business Profile to boost your online visibility, specifically to people in your area.

 3. Simplify your homepage

 Websites with too many links on the homepage are extremely confusing for users.

-Visitors faced with too much choice may miss the link they are actually looking for.
-They can end up ‘lost’ on an unhelpful part of your site or end up clicking back to Google to find a competitor’s website where they can get the information they wanted more easily.
+They can end up ‘lost’ on an unhelpful part of your site or, worse, click back to Google to find a competitor’s website where they can get the information they wanted more easily.

 Think about developing a website link structure that channels your visitors in the direction you want.
 Some digital marketers now argue that there’s no reason to have more than five links from your home page… Certainly food for thought.